RianTavares/pokedex/README.md

 3. Run `npm install` into `client` folder
 4. Start the project local via command line `npm start`
 5. The project now is running on `3000` port.

+## Technology and resources
+- React JS (some libs as react-router, react-router-dom, apollo-cache-inmemory, node-sass, etc)
+- Apollo Client
+- SASS
+- Consumes from a GraphQL API (https://graphql-pokemon.now.sh/)
+- Up

+## Needing improvement  // To do
+- Apollo client cache:
+  - cache fragments
+  - The Pokémon details page is not being read in the updated cache
+- Write an issue if you find anything to improve or contribute making a pull request

 :warning: :point_down: